Restaurants in Uptown

 Empire Baking Co.
 (West Lovers Lane) ★ 4.2

 Dallas's longest-running craft bakery since 1992, known for daily-baked sourdough loaves, baguettes, and lunch sandwiches.
-A neighborhood institution that predates the Dallas artisan bread movement.
+Located in Uptown.

 Order: Country sourdough loaf; levain sandwich with house-made mustard